 Slip and falls happen all the time in New Jersey.
-Often, the accident and the injuries that result could have been prevented if the property owner had acted responsibly to avoid dangerous conditions.
+Often, the accident and the resulting injuries could have been prevented if the property owner had acted responsibly to avoid dangerous conditions.
 If something like this has happened to you, there is some important information that you should know about your legal rights to achieve the justice you deserve.

-If you or a loved one has fallen on someone else’s property in New Jersey due to a dangerous condition that the owner failed to rectify, you may be entitled to monetary compensation for your injuries.
+If you or a loved one has fallen on someone else’s property in New Jersey due to a dangerous condition the owner failed to rectify, you may be entitled to monetary compensation for your injuries.
 Identifying who is liable and why can be complicated, so you should speak to an attorney to determine your options.
 You only have two years to file your slip and fall lawsuit in New Jersey, so acting quickly and decisively is critical.

 Duty of Property Owners in Slip and Fall Cases in New Jersey

 Suing for injuries sustained in a slip and fall in New Jersey requires a showing that someone was responsible for preventing the slip and fall.
 Typically, that responsible person or entity is the property owner.
-Property owners in New Jersey owe a legal duty of care to anyone who they allow or invite onto their property.
-Restaurants, retail stores, and hotels are just a few examples of businesses that own property which they must keep safe for customers.
+Property owners in New Jersey owe a legal duty of care to anyone they allow or invite onto their property.
+Restaurants, retail stores, and hotels are just a few examples of businesses that own property they must keep safe for customers.

-To meet their duty, the property owner must take reasonably prudent measures to prevent harm coming to those on the property.
+To meet their duty, the property owner must take reasonably prudent measures to prevent harm from coming to those on the property.
 “Reasonably prudent measures” might include conducting routine investigations to discover hazardous conditions, repairing those conditions, or otherwise clearly notifying those on the property of the existence of those conditions.

-Third Party Liability in Slip and Fall Cases in New Jersey
+Third-Party Liability in Slip and Fall Cases in New Jersey

-The property owner is not always the liable party in a slip and fall in New Jersey.
+The property owner is not always liable for a slip and fall in New Jersey.
 Property owners may outsource some of their maintenance responsibilities to other companies, such as a snow removal company or a custodial service.
 If the property owner contracts with another company to handle the issue that ultimately caused the slip and fall, the other company may bear the liability for the accident.